martinp23/peeksgroup-website/content/authors/josh-pitt/_index.md

 ---
 # Display name
-title: "Jack May"
+title: "Josh Pitt"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "jack-may"
+- "josh-pitt"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Researcher
+role: Honours Student (2025)

 # Organizations/Affiliations
 organizations: